 Alcohol And Breastfeeding- Is It Safe For Baby?

 We all know that alcohol isn’t recommended for pregnant mothers, but what about while breastfeeding?
-Are the rules the same?
 Can alcohol be transferred through breast milk?
 Keep reading to find out.

 It’s a common misconception that breastfeeding mothers can’t enjoy a glass of wine with dinner, or have a drink while out with friends.
-In reality, this isn’t the case.
 We’ve heard time and time again that mothers have been told they shouldn’t be drinking while breastfeeding, but the CDC states differently.
 If you choose to drink alcohol, this does not mean you need to end your breastfeeding journey.
 However, it should be noted that drinking in excess is not recommended for both the health of your infant as well as your own health.

 Yes, in small amounts.
 Alcohol enters breast milk similarly to how it enters the bloodstream.
 For 1 standard drink, alcohol levels are at the highest concentration in your milk 30-60 minutes after consumption, but can still be detected for 2-3 hours after consumption.
 The more you drink, the longer the alcohol will still be detected (approximately an extra 2 hours per drink).